Nissan GT-R: Production model

+2009 update

 In 2009, the GT-R received its first—of many—updates for the 2010 model year.
-Featured increased engine power output of 485 PS at 6,400 rpm, with no improvement in engine torque.
+It featured increased engine power output of 485 PS at 6,400 rpm, with no improvement in engine torque.
 The launch control system was reprogrammed to reduce stress in the transaxle and improve acceleration.
 It was also offered for sold 2009 models.
-Other upgrades include: re-tuned suspension, updated wheel finish, standard front seat and side curtain airbags.
+Other upgrades include re-tuned suspension, updated wheel finish, standard front seat and side curtain airbags.